niwamo/aws-demo/DEVNOTES.md

 ### Stateless MongoDB VM

 Isolate the minimum possible amount of stateful-ness.
-The server itself will be stateless, and only the database files themselves will be maintained via an EBS.
+Keep the VM and DB server stateless.
+Only the database files themselves will be maintained via an EBS.

 #### Create EBS

-Note: add volume ID to `env.sh.sops`
+Note: add volume ID to `env.sh.sops` as `TF_VAR_DB_EBS_ID`

 #### Packer

 1. Confirm Packer function/auth
    - `git show bf78f5d19b:packer/mongovm/main.pkr.hcl`
 2. Manually deploy, connect, work through Mongo installation process
+   - `mongod.conf` to listen on all IPs and require auth
+   - systemd unit file to:
+      1. Check for ELB block device; fail if not present
+      2. If present, check for filesystem and DB
+      3. If no filesystem, format and instantiate DB
+   - ensure `mongod` fails if `pre-mongo` is not successful
 3. Create functioning, stateless VM template (AMI)
    - `git show 635781d497:packer/mongovm/main.pkr.hcl`